 Using that data, researchers found 11 genes associated with Alzheimer’s, doubling the number of genes known to be linked to the neurodegenerative disorder, which affects more than five million Americans.

 These genes could perhaps be targeted with new therapies to slow the progression of late-onset Alzheimer’s, which is the most common form of dementia.

 Besides the now 22 genes associated with Alzheimer’s, researchers say that the new study identified 13 other genes that are worth investigating.

 Rare Childhood Disorder Could Offer Alzheimer’s Clues

-A separate study released on Monday in the journal Nature Neuroscience says that children born with A-T disease—a rare genetic disorder present in an estimated 1 in 40,000 births—may also provide a better understanding of Alzheimer’s.
+A separate study released on Monday in the journal says that children born with A-T disease—a rare genetic disorder present in an estimated 1 in 40,000 births—may also provide a better understanding of Alzheimer’s.